-Transportation Engineer Jonathan Jacobs, PE oversees all Town of Wake Forest street and roadway projects, reviews Development Plans for Roadway Design, Safety, and Traffic Impact Analysis, and manages our Bus Service.
+Transportation Engineer Jonathan Jacobs, PE oversees all Town of Wake Forest Capital Improvement Street and Roadway Projects.
+This consists of managing the design and construction of roadway, sidewalk, greenway, and multi-use path projects within Town of Wake Forest Right-of-Way.
+Additionally, he reviews all Traffic Impact Analysis (TIA) and private development plans for all roadway design, infrastructure and safety.
 Transportation related questions or concerns should be directed to Transportation Engineer Jonathan Jacobs, PE at 919-435-9441.

 All traffic signals within the Town of Wake Forest are maintained by NCDOT.
-For concerns or comments related to Traffic Signals, please contact NCDOT at (919) 220-4600.
+For concerns or comments related to traffic signals, please contact NCDOT at 919-536-4000.

 Erosion & Sediment Control

 Sediment is the number one polluter by volume in North Carolina.
-The Town regulates land disturbing activities over half an acre with an Erosion & Sediment Control permitting and inspection program.
-For more information about our Erosion & Sediment Control policies, please contact Environmental Engineer, Carrie Mitchell, PE.
+The Town of Wake Forest's goal is for no sediment to leave any construction site and pollute Wake Forest's natural environment.
+The Town regulates any land disturbing activities over half an acre with an Erosion & Sediment Control permitting and inspection program.
+For more information about our Erosion & Sediment Control policies, please contact Environmental Engineer Carrie Mitchell, PE.

-Public Infrastructure Engineer, Scott Miles, PE manages the planning, design, and construction of stormwater infrastructure projects within the Town of Wake Forest.
+Stormwater Engineer Monica Sarna, PE manages the planning, design and construction of stormwater infrastructure projects within the Town of Wake Forest.

-The Town of Wake Forest has developed a number of environmental education to help educate citizens interested in learning about their environment.
+The Town of Wake Forest has developed a number of Community Outreach Resources to help educate citizens about the environment.
 The Engineering Department is available to offer instruction on engineering, stormwater, erosion, watersheds, water quality, and various other environmental topics.
-For more information, please contact our Environmental Engineer, Carrie Mitchell, PE
+For more information, please contact Environmental Engineer Carrie Mitchell, PE

-Town of Wake Forest has adopted the Manual of Details & Specifications (MSSD) to aid design and construction of facilities within the .
+Town of Wake Forest has adopted the Manual of Standards, Specifications & Details (MSSD) to aid in the design and construction of facilities.
 The MSSD is considered the minimum construction standards for all construction within the jurisdiction of the Town of Wake Forest.
-For information concerning the MSSD, contact Public Infrastructure Engineer Scott Miles, PE.
+For information concerning the MSSD, contact Transportation Engineer Jonathan Jacobs, PE.